• RECIPES

 • Line baking sheet with parchment paper.

-• In a small bowl, combine egg white and 1 teaspoon water.
-Mix with a fork to loosen egg wash.
+• In a small bowl, combine egg white and 1 teaspoon water for egg wash and beat with a fork to loosen the egg white.
 Set aside.

-• Combine all dry ingredients in bowl and stir with whisk to combine.
+• Combine flour, baking powder, and salt in bowl and stir with whisk to combine.

-• Mix dry and wet ingredients well using a fork or pastry cutter, making sure ingredients are well mixed.
+• Add yogurt to the bowl and mix well using a fork or pastry cutter, making sure the ingredients are well-combined.

 • Using your hands, gather dough into a ball.
 If it is too dry, add 1 teaspoon of water and mix again until it comes together.